preciofishbone/OmniaDocs/document-management/author/related-documents/index.rst

 .. image:: relate-documents-search.png

 "More" info can be used to see a document’s properties.
 Click the plus to create a relation to a document.
-Click the triangle at the bottom by 1-10, to go to the next serach page.
+Click the triangle at the bottom by 1-10, to go to the next search page.

 Any number of documents in the search result can be related to, and a new search can be conducted to relate to even more documents, if needed.
-The related document(s) is shown at the top, for example:
+The related document(s) are shown at the top, for example:

 .. image:: documents-related.png